-From Dean on February 5th, 2008 in Green Remodeling
+From Dean Dowd on February 05, 2008 in Green Remodeling

 CalFinder recently interviewed Systems Ecologist, Folke Gunther, a former expert for the universities of Stockholm and Lund.
 As Manager of Holon Ecosystem Consultants, Gunther adopts solutions to problems such as water pollution, misplaced nutrient accumulation and depletion, and global warming.
 Gunther believes that many solutions can be discovered by watching the way in which the natural world functions.
 “There are a multitude of actions that we humans do in a very complicated and inefficient way, when natural systems have solved the problems far more efficiently a long time (millions of years) ago.”

 Gunther’s solutions are simple, straightforward, and energy efficient, but not always acceptable to the general way of thinking.
 “The real problem is to ‘open up’ our vision and adopt such solutions,” he says.
 Here’s more on what Gunther had to say about the greenhouse effect and small vs. large homes.

 Your blog topics are about how to get rid of the greenhouse effect.
 What are some ways the average homeowner can contribute?

 I maintain that if we have a problem with too high levels of carbon dioxide in the atmosphere, which is the main cause of global warming, you cannot solve that problem by emitting less each year, because after some years, you have still emitted too much.
 You have to take away a lot of the carbon dioxide.
 And plants are excellent to do that.
 However, after less (often much less) than 200 years, they die and will be converted to carbon dioxide again.